Putin says Greenpeace activists not pirates, but did break law

 The Investigative Committee said it questioned three Russian activists on Tuesday and planned to question the remaining foreign protesters after translators were found and it was in the process of providing them with lawyers.

-Greenpeace says scientific evidence shows any oil spill from Prirazlomnaya would affect more than 3,000 miles (4,800 km) of Russia's coastline.
+Greenpeace says scientific evidence shows any oil spill from Prirazlomnaya would affect more than 3,000 miles of Russia's coastline.

 Onshore drilling is well established in the Arctic, but significant offshore work is in its infancy despite relatively shallow waters and numerous attempts.